 3. Google Trends

 A very valuable and free research tool is Google Trends.
+Any top-rated SEO Agency worth it’s salt would vouch for it.

 One of the ways you can use Google Trends is to observe upward and downward search trends.
 For example, let’s compare trends for some of ContentNinja’s services.